remkoj/optimizely-dxp-clients/README.md

 These SDKs rely on - but don't include or bundle - work from others.
 These dependencies, including their license, are disclosed in [the dependency overview](./DEPENDENCIES.md).

 ## Release Notes
+### v4.0.0
+- Updates to support for the December 16th release of Optimizely SaaS CMS

 ### v3.2.3
 - Enhanced the error handling and parsing of `.env` files by [@remkoj/optimizely-cms-cli](./packages/optimizely-cms-cli/) and [@remkoj/optimizely-graph-cli](./packages/optimizely-graph-cli/).